techToy-Studio/symphoni-composer/docs/visual/2-editing-track.md

 ## Expanding Tracks

-Click on the arrow to expand the track to view the keyframes.
+Click on the arrow to expand/shrink the track to view the keyframes.
 ![Expand Track](/img/expandtrack.png)

 ## Removing Tracks